jmaenpaa/db2_helpers/README.md

    #### --help

-   Display help informatin for the command.
+   Display help information for the command.

 ## Recommendations